shanecav84/active_job_channel/README.md

 `ActiveJob` processes
 * Because `ActiveJob` does not know when a job has permanently failed, `ActiveJobChannel` sends notfications for each failure, retried or final
+* Connections will be authorized using your `ApplicationCable::Connection` class, but they are not identifiable from `ActiveJob`, so all authorized connections will receive all notifications

 ## Todo
 - Better default front-end notification behavior